jeanslack/Videomass/known_problems.md

 - [Other issues](https://github.com/jeanslack/Videomass/issues)

-### **Videomass.AppImage** for Linux
+## Videomass AppImage for Linux

+**Very Important:**
-**Very Important:** before to start latest version of Videomass AppImage, you should install `libsdl2-2.0-0` package which is not included on some Linux distributions, i.e all releases of **Ubuntu**.
-Alternatively, you can install the `ffmpeg` package which includes `libdsl2-2.0-0` as a dependency and is required by Videomass as it is not embedded in the AppImage itself.
+before to start latest version of Videomass AppImage, you should install *libsdl2-2.0-0* package which is not included on some Linux distributions, i.e all releases of **Ubuntu**.
+Alternatively, you can install the *ffmpeg* package which includes *libdsl2-2.0-0* as a dependency and is required by Videomass as it is not embedded in the AppImage itself.
 Thank you!

 to install *libsdl2-2.0-0* typing: `sudo apt install libsdl2-2.0-0`